hipe/tmx/fields/doc/issues/012-normal-normalization.md

-### (requirement for defaulting: injectable meta-attributes)
+### (requirement for defaulting: injectable meta-associations)

-defaulting is a good example of a meta-attribute that you might want to be "injectable": for a CLI you might want to default a path as being the "current working directory"; but under your API the idea of a "current directory" might be unapplicable/unusable/problematic, and so under such a modality you would want there to be (virtually if not actually) no defaulting function at all.
+defaulting is a good example of a meta-association that you might want to be "injectable": for a CLI you might want to default a path as being the "current working directory"; but under your API the idea of a "current directory" might be unapplicable/unusable/a problematic security risk, and so under such a [#br-002] modality you would want there to be (virtually if not actually) no defaulting function at all.

 for purely historical reasons, we tag discussion of (and desire for) "meta-association injection" (as described above) with :#masking.

-  - this is one good reason why we now don't associate formal attributes "statically" with (for example) a class is because now they are so dynamic.
+  - this is one good reason why we now don't associate formal associations "statically" with (for example) a class is because now they are so dynamic.

-### (requirement for defaulting: a fail-strategy for this meta-attribute) :[#here.E.1]
+### (requirement for defaulting: a fail-strategy for this meta-association) :[#here.E.2]

 it's also useful to allow a defaulting function to be able to draw on resources of trivial complexity. for example, we have modeled (in at